BUILDING A HOUSE KNOW THE 5 REASONS FOR CONSTRUCTION COST ESCALATION:

 BAD MANAGEMENT OF THE SITE:

 The integrity of the design, the condition of the equipment and the quality control are just a few of the many aspects of a project that need to maintain during the house construction.
-Unfortunately, this does not always go as planned, resulting in excessive construction costs.
+Unfortunately, this does not always go as planned, resulting in high construction costs.

 The personalities collide with the same frequency that the location of a project changes unexpectedly.
-Due to the natural conflict of interest between the two parties, there may already be an internal trust gap between owners and contractors and can have devastating effects on house construction dynamics.
+Due to the natural conflict of interest between the two parties, there may already be an internal trust gap between owners and contractors and devastating effects on house construction dynamics.